Interior Design Meets Process: Helping New Home Owners Navigate a Condo or Co-Op Board

 For me, design is not only about beauty.
 It is about guiding every stage of a renovation so clients feel supported from the moment they reach out.
 I know how stressful board approvals and renovation logistics can feel, so my job is to bring calm, steady leadership to the project.
 Being friendly and respectful helps when following up with boards, and being decisive helps when contractors need answers.
 This balance keeps projects moving and helps clients feel at ease.

-What I Want New Condo Owners to Know
+What Should New Condo Owners Know Before Starting a Renovation?

 If you are buying an apartment in New York, reach out early, even before closing.
 Choose a designer who understands how condo and co-op board approvals work.
 The right guidance at the right moment can remove weeks of frustration and help you start your renovation with clarity.